dkw-aau/validatingshapes/code/shacl/README.md

 ```
 ## Software Setup and Experiments (with Docker)

-Note: You will have to update the configuration files for each dataset in the [config](https://github.com/Kashif-Rabbani/shacl/tree/main/config) directory, i.e., `yagoConfig.properties`, `dbpediaConfig.properties`, and `dbpediaConfig.properties` to set the correct paths.
+Note: You will have to update the [config](https://github.com/Kashif-Rabbani/validatingshapes/blob/main/code/shacl/config.properties) file for each dataset accordingly.

 #### Build Docker

 Go inside the project directory and execute the following command to build the docker

 ```
+cd code/shacl/
 docker build . -t shacl:v1
 ```

 #### Run the container
-Running the build image as a container to run QSE approach for LUBM dataset using `lubmConfig.properties`.
+Running the build image as a container to run QSE approach for LUBM dataset using `config.properties`.
-You can use other config files such as `yagoConfig.properties` or `dbpediaConfig.properties` for YAGO-4 and DBpedia datasets.

 ```
 docker run -d --name shacl \
     -m 20GB \